Develop apps by using Visual Studio 2013

 To build an app, click Build Solution (or press F7) or Rebuild Solution (or press Ctrl+Alt+F7) on the Build menu.
 You'll see the results of the build process in the Output window.

-To learn more about developing Windows Store apps by using the Visual Studio templates, see these topics:
+To learn more about developing an app by using the Visual Studio templates, see these topics:

 - Product Support and Accessibility